ckhasan113/hodil/README.md

 # hodil
 This is a Practice website.

-In this Preject I used HTML, CSS And Javascript with bootstrap V-5
+In this Preject I used HTML, CSS with bootstrap V-5, And Javascript.
 And here is the source code